IBM-Bluemix-Docs/security-advisor/about.md

 <dl>
   <dt>Security risk and posture</dt>
     <dd>Application security remains important with constant news articles that announce a new data breach or hack.
 Security risks will always be a part of development and although attacks can be difficult to predict, one way to prevent them is by closely monitoring your cloud deployments.
-For example, the risks can be related to vulnerabilities in your container images that are in use, expiring certificates that can cause outage of your cloud service or application or suspichief information officerus clients or servers with a known bad reputation interacting with your clusters.</dd>
+For example, the risks can be related to vulnerabilities in your container images that are in use, expiring certificates that can cause outage of your cloud service or application or suspicious clients or servers with a known bad reputation interacting with your clusters.</dd>
   <dt>Centralized security management</dt>
     <dd>You can see a consolidated view of all of your {{site.data.keyword.cloud_notm}} security services and integrated business partner services.
 You can select and subscribe to different services from the {{site.data.keyword.cloud_notm}} catalog.</dd>
   <dt>Threat detection</dt>